Understanding LoRA Technology for LLM Fine-tuning

 • Model Evaluation: After a sufficient number of epochs, evaluate the fine-tuned model on validation/test sets to ensure that performance is improved.

-Fine-tuing LLMs with LoRa: A Step-by-Step Guide
+Fine-tuning LLMs with LoRa: A Step-by-Step Coding Guide

 Before diving into the fine-tuning process, ensure you have the following: